cqse/teamscale-profiler-dotnet/documentation/userguide.md

 ## SSL certificates

-By default, the upload daemon will validate SSL certificates and refuse to upload to endpoints with invalid certificates.
-In case you must upload to an endpoint with a self-signed, certificate, you can use the config option `disableSslValidation` to ignore invalid certificates.

-This is insecure and not recommended.
+By default, the upload daemon will not validate SSL certificates.
+We strongly recommend turning on the validation with the `enableSslValidation` option in the config file.
+The reason why it's off by default is that, according to our experience, it needs to be turned off more often than not.

 # Build Process